hwakabh/misc-snippets/PowerShell/kick_vm_restart_remotely/README.md

 ## Environment

 The Scripts in repository would be only tested under the environments below
+Please check your PowerShell/PowerCLI versions with `$PSVersionTable` and `Get-PowerCLIVersion` command let

 - Server on `parentScript.ps1` allocated
   - OS : Windows Server 2012R2 Standard